-Do you graduate in 2017 or after?
-If so, you’ll be taking the redesigned PSAT.
+If you're a high school student planning on taking the PSAT, you'll be taking the redesigned PSAT.
 This new version of the test started in October 2015 was administered to all students across the country.

 Let's dive into the changes in format, scoring, and content being made to the redesigned PSAT and what these changes mean for your test prep.

 Changes in Format

 The new, redesigned PSAT is 35 minutes longer than the old PSAT.
 It clocks in at 2 hours and 45 minutes, rather than 2 hours and 10 minutes.

 Instead of five multiple-choice answers, the PSAT now offers only four.
 This means you have a better chance of getting the answer right if you guess!

 The following chart breaks down the time and number of questions per section:

 What Format Changes in the New PSAT Mean for Your Prep